tegola-hubs/tegola-hubs.github.com/allanton.md

 our connection to the Internet -- or "backhaul" as it is often called.
 Three possibilities were discussed:

-* Shotts.
+* [Shotts].
 This would require an intermediate relay, and although the community was well-connected with people in Shotts, it wasn't clear what kind of Internet service could be provided there.

-* [Wishaw] or [Cambustnethan].
+* [Wishaw] or [Cambusnethan].
 There is clear line of sight to these, but the only tall buildings are churches,  and again, no-one knew what kind of Internet service could be provided

-* Hamilton.
-This is a large town and we had identified (from its 60's brutalist architecture) a tall building that very likely belonged to a university, which it did -- the [University of Western Scotland] (UWS).
-We were pretty sure they would have a good (probably fibre) connection and we thought that, following [Tegola] and other HUBS projects have done, we could come to some agreement and obtain backhaul from them.
+* [Hamilton].
+This is a large town and we had identified (from its 60's brutalist architecture) a tall building that very likely belonged to a university, which it did -- the [University of the West of Scotland] (UWS).
+We were pretty sure they would have a good (probably fibre) connection and we thought that, following [Tegola] and other [HUBS] projects have done, we could come to some agreement and obtain backhaul from them.

 We agreed to pursue the second two options.
 Initially we pinned most